chesterxgchen/spa/README.md

 * The customized class, the annotations on Field, and setter methods are removed to discourage mutable field/method.
 The SPA 2.0 now only supports constructor parameter annotation.

+* Named argument feature is removed.
+This is consequences of the removing mutable variables.
+For most of the query, this is not needed anymore. but for batch query, this is going backward.
+But I think this is still a good trade off.